 The QUBO in Eq.
-(2) can be mapped to an Ising Hamiltonian by mapping $T_i \rightarrow (1+Z_i)/2$, 121 where Z_i is the Pauli matrix.
-Minimising the QUBO is equivalent to finding the ground state of 122 the Hamiltonian.
-The Variational Quantum Eigensolver (VQE) [16] method, a hybrid quantum-123 classical algorithm, was used to find the ground state.
-In this work, the data is processed 124 using the VQE implementation available in the Qiskit $\frac{17}{18}$ library.
-No sources of noise or 125 decoherence are included in the quantum circuit simulations used in this study and a simple 126 entangled TwoLocal ansatz with R_Y gates and a linear CNOT entangler is chosen, as shown in 127 Figure 6.
-A fully entangled ansatz with a single An ansatz with CNOTs between all possible 128 pairs and a single circuit repetition was found to lead to results compatible within statistical 129 uncertainties, but was discarded for simplicity.
-The selected optimiser is the Nakanishi-Fujii-130 Todo (NFT) [19] algorithm.
-The ansatz and optimiser were selected as those leading to the 131 highest track reconstruction efficiency in previous work [20].
-132

-The number of qubits required to represent the tracking problem as a QUBO is determined by the number of triplet candidates.
-Due to the limited number of qubits available on the current quantum devices, the QUBO in this work is partitioned into QUBOs of smaller size (referred to as sub-QUBOs) to be solved iteratively.
+(2) can be mapped to an Ising Hamiltonian by mapping $T_i \rightarrow (1 + Z_i)/2$, 124 where Z_i is the third Pauli matrix.
+Minimising the QUBO is equivalent to finding the ground 125 state of the Hamiltonian.
+The Variational Quantum Eigensolver (VQE) [18] method, a hybrid 126 quantum-classical algorithm, was used to find the ground state.
+In this work, the data is 127 processed using the VQE implementation available in the Qiskit [19] library.
+No-Most results 128 rely on classical simulations of quantum circuits, where no sources of noise or decoherence 129 are includedin the quantum circuit simulations used in this study, and a simple entangled 130 TwoLocal ansatz with R_Y gates and a linear CNOT entangler is chosen, as shown in Figure 6.
+131 An ansatz with CNOTs between all possible pairs and a single circuit repetition was found to 132 lead to results compatible within statistical uncertainties, but was discarded for simplicity.
+The 133 selected optimiser is the Nakanishi-Fujii-Todo (NFT) [20] algorithm.
+The ansatz and optimiser 134 were selected as those leading to the highest track reconstruction efficiency in previous work [14].
+135 The number of qubits required to represent the tracking problem as a QUBO is determined by 136 the number of triplet candidates.
+Due to the limited number of qubits available on the current 137 quantum devices, the QUBO in this work is partitioned into QUBOs of smaller size (referred to as sub-QUBOs) to be solved iteratively.
 For small enough sub-QUBO sizes, such as the size 7 used in this work, an exact solution using matrix diagonalisation is possible and is used as a benchmark.